KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\rbac\__init__.py:46`

 **Description**:
-The `decorated_function` method in the EeazyCRM application is likely used to enforce role-based access control (RBAC) by determining whether a user has the necessary permissions to execute a particular function, as indicated by its call to the `is_allowed` function.
+The `decorated_function` method is likely used as a decorator to add additional functionality, such as access control, to other functions in the EeazyCRM application.
+It is called by any function that requires the additional functionality provided by this decorator, specifically the 'is_allowed' check.

 ---